 Western Canada activities

 Western Canada is a natural playground, designed to be explored.
 With opportunities for hiking, biking, kayaking and more, we whole-heartedly recommend you park and get out the car!
-Try our ‘Western Explorer’ tour and stay at an authentic alpine ranch, where you can hike and horse ride, or choose our ‘Western Spirit’ tour and experience a real mountain safari, as you trek through Kootenay National Park and Okanagan Valley.
+Try our ‘Western Highlights’ tour and stay at an authentic alpine ranch, where you can hike and horse ride, or choose our ‘Western Spirit’ tour and experience a real mountain safari, as you trek through Kootenay National Park and Okanagan Valley.
 Try our ‘Portraits and Wildlife of Western Canada’ tour and travel to Whistler from Vancouver on the Sea-to-Sky highway, stopping off for kayaking, beach combing and hiking along the way.

 Alaska and Yukon fly drive adventures